pressly/goose/README.md

 - We encourage using sequential versioning of migration files (rather than timestamps-based versioning) to prevent version mismatch and migration colissions
+#Build

+If you want to build binaries for linux 64,linux 386,darwin run the following command
+    $ make dist
+If you want to build binaries for linux 64,linux 386,darwin without CGO run the following command
+    $ make dist CGO_FLAG="CGO_ENABLED=0"

 # Install